Decreasing Industrial Inefficiencies through Asset Management and IoT

 - Improve planning and budgeting for large capital investments

-Perhaps the best part is that IoT asset tracking is still in its formative years.
+Perhaps the best part is that IoT asset management and tracking is still in its formative years.
 As the industry continues to mature, more companies will be able to take advantage of these transformative tools and technologies to take even bigger steps in eliminating inefficient ways of working.